Tariff rate quotas explained - Frequently Asked Questions

 What is an allocation?

-An allocation is an amount of the TRQ that is granted to an eligible applicant.
+An allocation is the proportion of the total quota that is awarded to an individual Eligible Applicant.

 How does an allocation work?